 Conservation scientists are also seeing this conflict in the same light about the impact of outdoor and feral felines to the global ecosystem.
 On top of that, they are considered amongst the 100 worst non-native invasive species.

-Head of the Smithsonian Migratory Bird Centre, Dr Peter Marra, said that about sixty-three extinctions of species all over the world are accounted to the rising cat populations.
+Head of the Smithsonian Migratory Bird Centre, Dr Peter Marra, said that about sixty-three extinction of species all over the world are accounted to the rising cat populations.
 The impact is more significant in environments with very sensitive ecosystems, such as New Zealand’s.
 He also mentioned that owners need to be more responsible.
 Thanks to the social media and memes starring cats, population and ownership of such species have always been on the rise.
 ‘They are just cute–everything about them, which makes this whole thing more difficult,’ he added.

 You may also like: Croydon Cat Killer: Mystery Unfolded after a Three-Year Investigation